Stage 5 · Leverage

 Four repeatable leverage moves

-These are not prescriptions.
-They are patterns that appear across ecosystems where stewards have successfully shifted regimes.
-Each is a hypothesis for testing in your specific context.
+These are not grand interventions.
+They are small withdrawals of protection — patterns that appear across ecosystems where stewards have shifted regimes.
+None dictate direction.
+Each simply makes it harder for the system to absorb pressure without learning.

 On epistemic honesty